lrlr277/SequenBench-Benchmark/README.md

 ### Evaluation

-You can process the results of model inference through the code we provide to calculate overall accuracy,the accuracy of each physical quantity category, overall P, R, F1 indicators,.
+<br>You can process the results of model inference through the code we provide to calculate overall accuracy,the accuracy of
+each physical quantity category, overall P, R, F1 indicators,.
 We integrate the calculation process into the Python files in the directory **_(Code/evaluation)_**: